openturns/otlm/python/doc/developer_guide/architecture/architecture.rst

   - classes :class:`~openturns.LinearModel` and :class:`~openturns.LinearModelFactory`
     should be fully dropped
-  - *Tensorization*: This module adds the :class:`~otlmr.MonomialFactory` class to help creating basis of monomials.
+  - *Tensorization*: This module adds the :class:`~otlm.MonomialFactory` class to help creating basis of monomials.
 OpenTURNS implements polynomial tensorization for orthogonal basis.
-For this reason, :class:`~otlmr.MonomialFactory` inherits from :class:`~openturns.OrthogonalUniVariatePolynomialFactory`.
+For this reason, :class:`~otlm.MonomialFactory` inherits from :class:`~openturns.OrthogonalUniVariatePolynomialFactory`.
 But this is wrong, since monomials do not form an orthogonal basis; polynomial tensorization should be modified to also generate non-orthogonal basis.
-  - Class :class:`~otlmr.LinearModelAlgorithm` currently calls :class:`~otlmr.LinearModelStepwiseAlgorithm`
+  - Class :class:`~otlm.LinearModelAlgorithm` currently calls :class:`~otlm.LinearModelStepwiseAlgorithm`
     to build the linear model.
-This is to avoid code duplication when creating a :class:`~otlmr.LinearModelResult`, but this should be fixed.
+This is to avoid code duplication when creating a :class:`~otlm.LinearModelResult`, but this should be fixed.
   - Drop rot package

 * Extensions

-  - Extend :class:`~otlmr.LinearModelAnalysis` to accept :class:`~openturns.FunctionalChaosResult`
+  - Extend :class:`~otlm.LinearModelAnalysis` to accept :class:`~openturns.FunctionalChaosResult`
     as argument.
   - *Input normalization*: At the moment, inputs are normalized after applying basis' functions.
     To improve robustness, it would be better to normalize input before applying basis' functions.